 - Remove the batter from the fridge, and whisk in the eggs, panko, and pickled ginger.
 (Again, unlike pancake batter, you want this one to be fully combined and incorporated, with no lumps.)
 Add the shredded/sliced cabbage, ⅓ at a time, and mix thoroughly with a spatula.
 You should have a batter that resembles cole slaw in appearance and consistency.

 - Heat 1 tbsp oil in your pan on medium heat.
 When the oil is hot, add ¼ of the batter to the pan with a spoon, keeping the batter in a pancake shape that’s about 2 cm high when you press it.
 (I used two spatulas to press the sides in an even shape, as well as aid in flipping the pancake.)
+If using pork belly or bacon, place small strips (you may have to cut your strips in half) on top of the pancake.
 Allow to cook for about 30 seconds to a minute before covering with a lid.
 Cook for 4-5 minutes more, until a brown crust forms on the bottom of the pancake.

 - Uncover the pan.
 Using one or two spatulas, carefully flip the pancake, cover, and allow to cook for 4-5 minutes more until both sides are crispy and browned.
 Uncover, and allow to cook for 1-2 minutes more.